 Housed in the Office of the Lt.
 Governor, Serve Colorado empowers community-based organizations to meet locally identified needs and statewide challenges through service and volunteerism.
-Guided by the Governor's Commission for Community Service, Serve Colorado administers AmeriCorps Colorado, Volunteer Generation Fund, Days of Service to promote Volunteerism, the Governor’s Service Awards, and early literacy initiatives.
+Guided by the Governor's Commission for Community Service, Serve Colorado administers AmeriCorps Colorado and the Volunteer Generation Fund; promotes volunteerism through Days of Service; presents the Governor’s Service Awards; and supports early literacy initiatives.
 Serve Colorado’s work is guided by the State Service Plan.

 AmeriCorps is a federal agency created to connect all Americans with an opportunity to serve their communities and country.
 AmeriCorps does this in partnership with state service commissions, like Serve Colorado.
 AmeriCorps provides funds to local and national organizations and agencies committed to using national service and AmeriCorps to address critical community needs in 6 main focus areas: disaster services, economic opportunity, education, environmental stewardship, healthy futures, veterans and military families.

 AmeriCorps programs provide thousands of Americans of all ages and backgrounds with intensive full- and part-time opportunities to serve communities and help organizations address local needs.
 AmeriCorps Colorado participants (called members) dedicate their time to service for a small living allowance and an educational award upon successful completion of their service.
 Members serve with nonprofits, public agencies, and faith-based and community organizations to help them tackle social challenges in Colorado.
 During their time in service, members gain valuable job skills, professional development, and personal growth.